gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 end
 ```

+This method is totally fine because it's already self-contained.
+No other
+methods should be using `@emoji_unicode_versions_by_name` and we're good.
-It's still offending because it's not just `||=`, but we could split this
+However it's still offending the cop because it's not just `||=`, and the
+cop is not smart enough to judge that this is fine.

-method into two:
+On the other hand, we could split this method into two:

 ``` ruby
 module Gitlab